osama-ata/eleventy-bloomz/README.md

 ## 🪴 Project Structure

-Inside of your Eleventy-Bloomz project, you'll see the following folders and files:
+Inside of your legal-concepts project, you'll see the following folders and files:

 ```text
 ├── _data/